Karl-Henrik Nilsson

 We'll also look at the risks of standing still and how the cost of not modernizing might be higher than you think and that the first step to a modern techstack that are able to run with all the new cool tools, may be smaller than you think.

-This session is about the five most common Azure Functions performance sins, mistakes that feel logical, even best-practice, but backfire spectacularly in a serverless context.
+This session is about the most common Azure Functions performance sins, mistakes that feel logical, even best-practice, but backfire spectacularly in a serverless context.

 Serverless design patterns